Is DraftKings Legal in North Carolina?

 Stake bonus bets on a wide selection of online sports betting markets, bet types and competitive odds, like college basketball odds, such as totals and spread.
 As the 2024 March Madness tournament gets set to gear up, bonus bets can be applied to college basketball player props and game props, like total three-pointers and total team points.

-Click on the "BET NOW" button below to pre-register a new account with the DraftKings North Carolina promo code, unlocking $300 in bonus bets for the launch of the best sports betting sites in NC!
+Click on the "BET NOW" button below to register a new account with the DraftKings North Carolina promo code, unlocking $250 in bonus bets for the launch of the best sports betting sites in NC!

 This article is part of our Betting Promotions series.